afoeder/Packages-Wishbase.Rating/README.md

 # Rating system

-This package provides a rating system for FLOW3.
+This package provides a rating system for TYPO3 Flow.
 It should supply everything that is needed for that purpose, and is inspired by the suggestions of http://schema.org/Rating.

 ## Entity abstract